Ukraine war: 16 killed in missile attack on market town

 Videos circulating on social media appear to show the moment of the explosion and its graphic aftermath.

+It took place in a busy street as people were flocking to market stalls and café terraces.

 Officials in Russia have not yet claimed responsibility for the attack.
-They have previously denied targeting citizens.
+They have previously denied targeting citizens as part of their offensive.

 The attack on Wednesday coincided with a visit by US Secretary of State Antony Blinken to Ukraine's capital, Kyiv, where he was due to meet Mr Zelensky.